dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

 # DiagnosticPorts

-> Available since .NET 5.0 Preview 8
+> Available since .NET 5.0

 .NET applications can be configured with the following environment variables: